Equal Rights Amendment

 Share this announcement at your parish to help encourage others to make their voice heard:

 Minnesota’s bishops are urging every Catholic across Minnesota, and particularly in key legislative districts, to speak out against the so-called "Equal Rights Amendment."
-If our state legislature passes this ballot measure, the amendment would likely erode religious freedom and the rights that uphold the dignity of girls and women in our state.
+If our state Legislature passes this ballot measure, the amendment would likely erode religious freedom and the rights that uphold the dignity of girls and women in our state.
 It would also guarantee a right to abortion in our State Constitution.
-Contact your State Representative by email, phone call, or video by going to MNCatholic.org and clicking the "take action" button.
+Contact your State Representative and Senator by email, phone call, or video by going to MNCatholic.org and clicking the "take action" button.

 Action Alert: https://www.mncatholic.org/action_21473